smile-soft/wchat/README.md

 - `[widgetState].backgroundColor`: button background color depending on widget's state
 - `[widgetState].color`: button icon color depending on widget's state
 - `color`: if `[widgetState].color` is not specified, this value will be used

+### Setting WebRTC
+Parameters:
+- `sip`: User Agent configuration object with mandatory and optional parameters.
+The full list of parameters you can find at: [http://jssip.net/documentation/2.0.x/api/ua_configuration_parameters/](http://jssip.net/documentation/2.0.x/api/ua_configuration_parameters/).
+The mandatory parameters are:

+   * `ws_servers`: domain name or ip address of the websocket server (the same as IPCC server).
+Example: *wss://ipcc-domain-name-or-ip-address.com*

+   * `uri`: SIP URI associated to the User Agent.
+Example: "sip:online@ipcc-doamin-name-org-ip-address.com"

+   * `register`: Indicate if SIP User Agent should register automatically when starting.
+This value should be set to `false`.

+- `hotline`: Destination of the call.
+String assosiated with the record in the IPCC routing table.

+**Note**: WebRTC feature will not work on insecure origins.
+To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
+See https://goo.gl/rStTGz for more details.

 ### Browser Support
 * Google Chrome (latest)